wavemotion-dave/ColecoDS/README.md

 # ColecoDS
-ColecoDS - An Emulator for the DS/DSi
+ColecoDS - A Colecovision Emulator for the DS/DSi

 To run requires a coleco.rom bios to be in the same directory as the emulator or else in /roms/bios or /data/bios

+Your Vision Is Our Vision...
+ C O L E C O V I S I O N

 Features :
 -----------------------